jimbonlemu/jimbonlemu/README.md

 - 👀 I’m interested in SEGS ACTIVITY
 - 🌱 I’m currently learning HOW TO SEGS
 - 💞️ I’m looking to collaborate on SEGS ACTIVITY PRO AND BEGINNER
-- 📫 How to reach me MATABOKEP.COM
+- 📫 How to reach me SEGS SGES EGSS SSGE ESSG GSSE SEGS

 <!---
 jimbonlemu/jimbonlemu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.